hugopl/gi-crystal/README.md

 # Connect to a slot without the sender
 widget.focus_signal.connect(->slot_without_sender(Gtk::Direction)

-# Connect to a block
+# Connect to a block (always without sender parameter)
 widget.focus_signal.connect do |direction|
   # ...
 end
 ```

 If the signal requires a slot that returns nothing, a slot that returns nothing (Nil) must be used, this is a limitation of the current
-implementation that will probably change in the future to just ignore the return value those slots.
+implementation that will probably change in the future to just ignore the return value on those slots.

 ### After signals